microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaServicePrincipalPasswordCredential.md

 Remove-EntraBetaServicePrincipalPasswordCredential @Params
 ```

-This command demonstrates how to remove a password credential from a service principal in Microsoft Entra ID.
+This example demonstrates how to remove a password credential from a service principal in Microsoft Entra ID.

 - `-ObjectId` parameter specifies the ObjectId of a specified Service Principal Password Credential.
 - `-KeyId` parameter specifies the unique identifier of a Password Credential.

 ## Parameters